What is the Community Artist in the Parks program?

 Yes, providing an opportunity for visitors to take home a tangible reminder of their experience with art, artists and the landscape is an important goal of the Community Artist in the Parks program.

 CNHA is open to you selling different types of product.
 They want it to be successful for you so they are interested in items that will be unique and not compete with their current inventory.

 What price should I sell my work for?

-Remember that you will be selling your art work at a National Park visitor center and not a fine art gallery.
+National Park visitors are not the same as art gallery patrons.
 CNHA will assist in finding the right price range for your work and the visitor.
 Generally a couple of price points work well, but try to keep the upper end below $30.
 CNHA prefers to keep the pricing structure simple and cannot offer a multitude of price points.